 There are risks, though.
 Since you are streaming torrents online, you’ll want to keep yourself protected.
 Consider securing your internet connection with any of our best VPN providers if you haven’t already, and read up on the risks of torrenting in our article on alternative torrent sites.

 Do you use Kodi?
 Let us know in the comments below; thank you for reading.
 If you’d prefer not to use Kodi but still want more from your Netflix subscription, make sure to check out our best VPN for Netflix article.
-Also, if Kodi itself is giving you trouble, make sure to read our guide on how to use Kodi.
+Also, if Kodi itself is giving you trouble, make sure to read our full Kodi guide.